TomasVotruba/tomasvotruba.com/resources/posts/2025/2025-03-03-custom-phpstan-rules-to-improve-every-symfony-project.md

 <br>

-2. Add first rule and fix the spotted cases.
-Good first pick rule is `NoGetInControllerRule`.
+2. Add the first rule and fix the spotted cases.
+A good first pick rule is `NoGetInControllerRule`.

 It prevents using `$this->get(...)` in controllers, to promote dependency injection instead.